thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 :
+-	04:59:42 PM 17 11 --> some error with unfollowing having username tamannaah.143
 -	04:48:44 PM 17 11 --> some error with posting having username shraddha.kapoor.sweet
 -	04:48:29 PM 17 11 --> posted with username priyanka.chopra143
 -	04:48:21 PM 17 11 --> posted with username realshrutihaasan